Does the PTA need a licence to screen films at school?

 You will also need TheMusicLicence to cover the soundtrack, but if your school already has this licence under the CEFM (Centre for Education and Finance Management) Schools tariff, and your event is held on school property, your PTA will be covered.
 Visit cefm.co.uk for more details.

 How much does a film licence cost?

-See Filmbank or MPLC for pricing details.
+See Filmbank or MPLC for up-to-date pricing details.
 For a single title licence to show a film to a paying audience, the fee may vary according to audience numbers.

-Do I also need a premises licence?
+Do I also need a premises licence or temporary event notice?

 You will need a temporary event notice (TEN) If you plan to provide 'regulated entertainment' to the public or to members of your PTA.
 Showing a film to a paying audience to make a profit is classed as regulated entertainment even if the profit is for charity.

-You will also need a premises licence if you plan to sell alcohol at your event.
+You will also need a licence if you plan to sell alcohol at your event.
 Contact your local authority to arrange a TEN.

 Can anyone help us set up a film club at the school?

 The charity Into Film helps schools set up clubs that provide young people with the chance to watch, discuss and review a diverse range of films - feeding their imagination and nurturing their social and intellectual development.
 Free to state schools and academies, and offering industry visits, live webcasts and a weekly 'review of the week' competition, Into Film is a great way to boost vocational aspirations and inspire reluctant writers.
 Members of Into Film will still need to check they are covered by the right licences.